WarnerJaworsk/real-estate-main/README.md

 ## Model

 The predictive model is trained using the final.csv dataset.
-It applies preprocessing steps like encoding categorical variables and scaling numerical features.
-The model used may include algorithms such as Logistic Regression, Random Forest, or XGBoost.
+Preprocessing steps like encoding categorical variables and scaling numerical features were applied to the data prior to its use in this project.
+The model used includes a Decision Tree algorithm.

 ## Future Enhancements